Do you catch a cold around the same time every year?

 How long am I contagious with a cold?

 Generally, you’re contagious about a day before cold symptoms develop.
-You’re the most contagious during the first 3 or 4 days of a cold, but you can be contagious for up to three weeks.
+You’re most contagious during the first three or four days of a cold, but you can be contagious for up to three weeks.

 Is a hot bath good for a cold?